 - Brush your child's teeth twice a day, using small circular motions.
-Their teeth should be cleaned after eating and before bed using toothpaste with fluoride that is suitable for children, which can help to strengthen the outside of the teeth and prevent decay.
+Their teeth should be cleaned after eating and before bed using toothpaste with fluoride that is suitable for children.
+This can help to strengthen the outside of the teeth and prevent decay.
 Make sure they brush for at least 2 minutes and remind them not to swallow the toothpaste.

 - Try to get into a regular tooth brushing routine, and give your child plenty of praise when they brush their teeth well.

-- Replace toothbrushes or toothbrush heads every three months.
+- Replace toothbrushes or toothbrush heads every 3 months.

-- As your child's adult teeth grow through, you should make your dentist aware of any misalignment of the teeth or jaw.
-They will advise if corrective treatment is required.
+As your child's adult teeth grow through, make an appointment with the dentist if you notice any misalignment of the teeth or jaw.
+They will advise whether corrective treatment is required.

 When to seek further help

-- a bad taste in your mouth that won’t go away
+- a bad taste in the mouth that won’t go away

-- any abscesses that develop – these can be under your teeth and will usually be very painful.
+- abscesses (these can be under the teeth and will usually be very painful).

-If you develop any of the following symptoms with your mouth problems, you should contact your doctor as soon as possible:
+If your child develops any of the following symptoms, you should contact your doctor as soon as possible: